 It’s that time of year!
-Registrations are now open for the 2019 Melbourne International Comedy Festival, so it’s time for artists to get that show idea off the ground and for audiences to start revving up for what’s to come.
+Registrations have closed for the 2019 Melbourne International Comedy Festival, so it’s time for artists to get that show idea off the ground and for audiences to start revving up for what’s to come.
 While registration time may strike fear in the heart and a bit of a pit-in-the-belly for some, it’s also a time to get excited about the creative process and for punters to look forward to the comedy gold that comes to fruition.
 We asked Festival performers Judith Lucy, Rhys Nicholson, Urzila Carlson, Daniel Connell, Josh Glanc, Danielle Walker, Andy Saunders, Steph Tisdell and Guy Montgomery for the lowdown on their first Festival, the process of committing to shows for March and April and what they look back on fondly (and fearfully).

 How was it doing your first show in the Festival?